-- 1. a completed Application for Admission form; - 2. a completed Arizona residency information form if claiming Arizona residency; - 3. a \$45 application fee; - 4. a personal statement that does not exceed three typed pages in length; and - a Law School Data Assembly Service (LSDAS) report with all transcripts and the Law School Admissions Test (LSAT) score(s) from the Law School Admission Services (LSAS).
+- 1. a completed Application for Admission form; - 2. a completed Arizona residency information form if claiming Arizona residency; - 3. a \$45 application fee; - 4. a personal statement that does not exceed three double-spaced typed pages; and - 5. a Law School Data Assembly Service (LSDAS) report, which must be from the current application year, with all transcripts, two letters of recommendation, and the Law School Admissions Test (LSAT) score(s) from Law Services.